Atsuto Uchida: Personal life

 Outside of football, Uchida is considered a massively popular figure in his native country of Japan.
 During a match against 1.
 FC Nürnberg on 26 February 2011, 90 women from Japan visited the Veltins-Arena to see Uchida play, and his popularity has led to him being referred to as a Japanese Beckham.
 Uchida's popularity during his time at Schalke 04 led to the club launching an official Japanese website and Twitter account.
 German newspaper Der Westen mentioned his popularity and that he could earn a cult following at Schalke 04.

 Outside of football, Uchida provided the voice for Uschi, who is named after him, in the Pokémon movie Diancie and the Cocoon of Destruction.
-He does nor drink alcohol, preferring to drink banana juice.
+He does not drink alcohol, preferring to drink banana juice.
 Growing up, Uchida said his favourite manga was Captain Tsubasa and supported Júbilo Iwata.
-Since May 2015, Uchida has been married to Yuko Aoki and together, the couple have two daughters.
+Since May 2015, Uchida has been married to Yuko Aoki, whom he has known since childhood, and together, the couple has three daughters.

 Earlier in his football career, Uchida said he was considering enrolling to university to obtain a teacher's license.
 In April 2016, Uchida and his teammate Yuya Osako opened a football training facility in Kashima.
 Three years later in June, the pair released an exercise book.
 During his Japan's career, teammate Maya Yoshida claimed that he is best friends with Uchida, yet a fellow competitor.

-In December 2008, Uchida signed for an agency with Tetsuro Kiyooka, a FIFA Players' Agent (Sports agent), in hopes of moving to Europe.
-It worked when he joined Schalke 04 two years later after signing for Tetsuro Kiyooka.
+In December 2008, Uchida affiliated himself with FIFA Players' Agent Tetsuro Kiyooka, in hopes of moving to Europe.
+It worked when he joined Schalke 04 two years later after becoming Kiyooka's client.
 During his time at Schalke 04, Uchida lived in Düsseldorf.